go-bayes/margot/README.md

 Its primary audience includes psychological scientists, although it may benefit other social scientists.

-The package offers helper functions for:
+The package offers functions for:

 - evaluating causal assumptions
 - modelling time-series data
 - reporting results
 - performing sensitivity analyses

-`margot` focuses on computing Marginal Average Treatment Effects, but it also supports Conditional Average Treatment Effects.
+`margot` focuses on streamlining the estimation of (Marginal) Average Treatment Effects, but it also supports workflows for Conditional Average Treatment Effects, Heterogeneous Treatment Effects, and Modified Treatment Policies.

-Please note this version is a work in progress and experimental.
-All functions have been tested, albeit only with data resembling synthetic teaching data (a three-wave panel design).
-If your interests or data differ, proceed with caution.
+This version of the package is a work in progress and experimental.

-The name `margot` aptly reflects the essence of this package, which I have also chosen to name in honour of my daughter, Margot.

 ## Installation